-There are many studies on how coconut oil effects our oral health and they found out that coconut oil reduces plaque, prevents new buildup and may even help to to reverse tooth decay.
+There are many studies on how coconut oil affects our oral health and they found that coconut oil reduces plaque, prevents new buildup and may even help to reverse tooth decay.

 Alternatives for coconut oil to use in your charcoal toothpaste